 Whatever you choose to call it, you need to know that the Cyber Crime Bill (or the Cybercrimes and Cybersecurity Bill) is well on its way to becoming law.
-Cabinet has approved the Bill for presentation before Parliament.
-The 2017 version Cabinet has approved is better than the 2015 version and addresses some of the major areas of concerns that we (and others) previously pointed out.
+The Bill has been formally introduced into Parliament.
+The 2017 version Cabinet has approved marginally better than the 2015 version and addresses some of the major areas of concerns that we (and others) previously pointed out.
 Despite the changes, the main purpose behind the Bill remains the same: creating a law to combat cybercrime.

 What is different in this latest version of the Cyber Crime Bill

-It will be interesting to see the Bill’s progress once it is presented to Parliament in late January 2017.
+It will be interesting to see the Bill’s progress now that it has been introduced into Parliament.

 These changes may mean that the Bill now has more potential to have an impact.